HomeGuidesAPI ReferenceChangelog

 }

-Webhook DesisionNotes
+Webhook Outcomes

-ApprovedCardholder has passed KYC checks and can proceed to create a card
+APPROVEDCardholder has passed KYC checks and can proceed to create a card

-Step 6: Fetch the Signed Payload
+Step 5: Fetch the Signed Payload

-Call the Signed Payload Endpoint
+Call the Fetch Signed Payload Endpoint

 Use GET /entity/entityId/signed-payload to retrieve the signed payload associated with the approved KYC application.
-Ensure the correct featureSlug is provided to specify the intended use case.

-Sample Request (cURL):
+Sample Request (cURL)

 curl --request GET \

---url https://sandbox-compliance.api.reap.global/entity/5f54bcf9-5a21-4f76-a819-6a65a8c238b8/signed-payload?featureSlug=universal-kyc-card-issuance-kyc-api \
+--url 'https://sandbox-compliance.api.reap.global/entity/entityId/signed-payload?featureSlug=universal-kyc-card-issuance-kyc-api' \

 --header 'Accept: application/json' \